Aletopauropus

 Aletopauropus is a genus of pauropods in the family Brachypauropodidae.
-This genus includes only two species: the type species, A. lentus, which is found in California, and a second species, A. tanakai, which is found in Japan.
+This genus includes only two species: the type species, A. lentus, which is found in California and British Columbia, and a second species, A. tanakai, which is found in Japan.
 This genus is notable as one of only four genera of pauropods in which adults have only eight pairs of legs rather than the nine leg pairs usually found in adults in the order Tetramerocerata.
 Before the discovery of Aletopauropus, adult pauropods were described as having only nine or (rarely) ten pairs of legs.

 Discovery and distribution

 The genus Aletopauropus and its type species A. lentus were first described in 1948 by the zoologists John W. MacSwain and Urless N. Lanham of the University of California at Berkeley.
 MacSwain and Lanham based their descriptions on twelve specimens that MacSwain collected in 1947.
 These specimens include a male holotype, a female allotype, seven paratypes (one male and six females), and three juveniles representing two earlier stages of post-embryonic development, all found in Berkeley in Alameda county in California.

+A. lentus was also later reported from British Columbia, particularly Vancouver island and Garibaldi Park, by Scheller in 1984.

 In 1989, the biologist Yasunori Hagino of Ibaraki University described the second species in this genus, A. tanakai.
 He based the original description of this species on one female holotype and three female partypes, all collected in Japan.
 The holotype and two paratypes were collected in 1985 in Ehime Prefecture on the island of Shikoku, whereas the other paratype was collected in 1984 in Ibaraki Prefecture on the island of Honshu.
 Since the original description of this species, several more specimens including four juveniles and at least one male have been recorded on the island of Honshu, found in Tochigi Prefecture, Saitama Prefecture, Chiba Prefecture, and Yamanashi Prefecture.